As Kibbutz Be'eri Residents Shift from a Hotel to Hazerim, I Departed America Despite War Escalations for October 7th on Be'eri

 The impact of this day has not left my heart or mind for one moment, and when I was forced to return to the US in March because I had spent a small fortune, all I did was begin to immediately seek ways to return to Israel in a completely new way: to find a way to live within the community of Be'eri to tell the stories of the residents from within the Kibbutz as they work to process all they have been through, begin to recover and hopefully to heal, and ultimately rebuild their Kibbutz, despite all that happened there and of course, where it is located - only four kilometers (less than 2.5 miles) - from Gaza.

 I arrived in Israel on Monday, far before I'd saved enough to move back, but it was too difficult to figure out a job on a Kibbutz from America and I was impatient to get back here and figure it out.
-I was also tremendously affected by the murders of the hostages and couldn't imagine being alone in the US for the one-year anniversary of October 7th.

-My bag didn't make the fast connection in Paris even though I miraculously did, so my first few days here have been just a tad frustrating, but today I ventured out into the sand (literally) and tried to find Emily's friend Hila.
-Before I could find her house, I saw her and a lady I figured was her mom Raya on bikes, so I said hello and followed them into a home that I assumed was theirs, but it was a home packed with baked goods and stuffed animals with letters and cards.
+My bag didn't make the fast connection in Paris even though I miraculously did, so my first few days here have been a tad frustrating, but today I ventured out into the sand (literally) and tried to find Emily's friend Hila.
+Before I could find her house, I saw her and a lady I figured was her mom Raya on bikes, so I said hello and followed them into a home I assumed was theirs, but it was a home packed with baked goods and stuffed animals with letters and cards.

 But everybody loves cake and so this is what they are doing.